St. James's Street,

 New owners took over and it was converted into Burnley’s ‘Superior Talkie Theatre’, possibly to the plans of Liverpool based architectural firm Lewis & Co.
 Re-opening on 19th May 1930 as the New Empire Cinema with Charles E. Evans in the talkie/musical “Happy Days”.
 Some use was made of the stage over the years, but it was mainly now used as a cinema.

 The Empire Theatre was closed in June 1955, but reopened under the independent Buxton Cinemas chain in December 1955.
 Sold to the Star Cinemas chain in December 1958, it was closed as a cinema in July 1970.
-It became a bingo club in the mid-1960’s, when the bingo operation was transfered from the nearby Palace-Hippodrome Theatre.
+It became a bingo club when the bingo operation was transfered from the nearby Palace-Hippodrome Theatre.

 The last use of the stage at the Empire Theatre was on 29th October 1966, after a weeks run of the Burnley Light Opera Company production of “The Merry Widow”.
 In the 1990’s it became a Gala Bingo Club, and remained so until they moved to a purpose built bingo club in another part of town in 1995.